 DAYCLI: Report of daily values at a land station reported monthly

-The DAYCLI report is exchanged into a specific WMO binary format, the Binary Universal Form for the Representation of meteorological data, commonly named BUFR.
-The BUFR code “FM 94 3 07 075”, is known as the BUFR template that designs the structure of the data values for exchanging the DAYCLI report.
-This template is described in the Manual on Codes, Part B Binary Codes, WMO-No. 306.
+The DAYCLI report, which includes daily temperatures and precipitations, is exchanged into a specific WMO binary format, the Binary Universal Form for the Representation of meteorological data, commonly named BUFR.
+Please see the specific BUFR c DAYCLI template that designs the structure of the data values in the Manual on Codes, Part B Binary Codes, WMO-No. 306.

+This handbook is designed for meteorologists who will be in charge of collecting the necessary information on data and metadata required for the DAYCLY report.
+In particular, national practices regarding the time slots for daily parameters, calculation methods and the quality of the data and of the siting/measurement of the sensor will be needed.
+This handbook does not intend to assist in compiling into BUFR the DAYCLI report.

 Table of contents